Thomas C. Kelly: Archbishop of Louisville

-On December 21, 1981, Pope John Paul II appointed Kelly as archbishop of the Archdiocese of Louisville.
-He was installed on February 18, 1982.
+On December 21, 1981, Pope John Paul II appointed Kelly as archbishop of Louisville.
+He was installed in Louisville, Kentucky, on February 18, 1982.

 Kelly led the restoration of the Cathedral of the Assumption in Louisville, pushed for interfaith dialogue, and worked for increased lay person leadership in the archdiocese.
 He started a Campaign for Excellence program that reversed the enrollment decline at Catholic schools in the archdiocese.
 Kelly admitted to developing an opioid addiction while recovering from surgery for lung cancer, only recognizing the problem after being confronted by his doctors.

 In the wake of the uncovering of widespread sexual abuse in the Archdiocese of Louisville in 2002, it was revealed that Kelly played a part in reassigning priests he knew or suspected had abused children and reaching confidential settlements with victims.
 Kelly resisted calls for him to resign.